barbecuesteve/api-governance/README.md

 	});
 </script>

+Over a decade of consulting, I've seen the same API governance problems at 50+ companies: teams rebuilding the same capabilities, outages that take hours because nobody knows the dependencies, compliance scrambles with no audit trail, APIs that no one dares shut down because usage is invisible.

+I’ve also seen one organization get remarkably close to solving this at scale.
+Their approach combined software, process, and culture into a functioning governance ecosystem—assembled over years, imperfect in places, but effective in practice.
+Most importantly, it proved that near-complete visibility and consistent API management is achievable in a large, complex enterprise.

+This framework distills those lessons into first principles: what works, why it works, and how to implement a comprehensive API governance platform without a decade of iteration.

+I would love the opportunity to build this properly, either as a product or for an organization ready to solve this problem systematically.

 [Steve Sparks](resume.pdf)
-<br>November 2025
+November 2025

 This document provides a high-level overview of API governance for Directors, VPs, and CTOs, covering both technical and organizational components.
-For context on why this matters to your organization, see the [executive summary](exec-summary.md).
+For executive context on why this matters to your organization, see the [this summary](exec-summary.md).
 For detailed technical specifications, see the [technical implementation plan](technical-design.md).

 ---
 <table style="background-color: #f0f8ff; border: 2px solid #4a90e2; padding: 15px; margin: 20px 0; float: right; width: 35%; margin-left: 20px;">